TV Movie | Not Rated | | Documentary, Biography, History

 An intimate portrait and saga of four film pioneers--Harry, Albert, Sam and Jack who rose from immigrant poverty through personal tragedies persevering to create a major studio with a social conscience.

-Steven J. Ross is credited two different ways on screen, first as "USC Film Professor," and second as "USC History Professor."
+Jack L. Warner is credited two different ways on screen, first as "Jack L. Warner," and second as "Jack Warner Snr."

 Cass Warner Sperling's commentary states that the 1927 film "The Jazz Singer," starring Al Jolson, grossed more than any movie made to that time and remained the all-time box-office champ until the release of "Gone With the Wind."
 It was actually Jolson's next film, "The Singing Fool," that set the box-office record that lasted until "Gone With the Wind."